 The bottom left block in Table 5 shows these estimates for places not covered by Section 5 in the same period.
-For non-Section 5 places, annexation is also associated with White population share increases at the same magnitude compared to Section 5 places—0.04 SD (0.92%).
-There are no statistically significant effects on the Black population share, but annexation is associated with a significant decrease in the non-Black minority population—0.06 SD (0.98%).
-The right half of Table 5 presents coefficients after Shelby and they show no evidence that the Shelby v.
-Holder worsened these trends for both Section 5 and non-Section 5 cities.
-In the top right block, annexation is not significantly associated with racial composition in Section 5 places.
-For non-Section 5 places, in the bottom right block, annexation reduces the White population composition while increasing the non-Black minority population composition.
+Because non-Section 5 places do not meet the criteria for coverage, anti-Blackness may be less pronounced than in Section 5 places.
+However, annexation is also associated with White population share increases at the same magnitude compared to Section 5 places—0.04 SD (0.92%).
+As expected, there are no statistically significant effects on the Black population share, but annexation is instead associated with a significant decrease in the non-Black minority population—0.06 SD (0.98%).
+One possibility is that non-Section 5 places have lower shares of Black populations on average, such that it is other non-Black minorities that constitute “threat.”
+The right half of Table 5 presents coefficients for annexations after Shelby and they show no evidence that Shelby v.
+Holder worsened these trends.
+Instead, the trends reversed.
+In the top right block, annexation is no longer significantly associated with racial composition in Section 5 places.
+For non-Section 5 places, in the bottom right block, annexation reduces the White population composition while increasing the non-Black minority population composition, whereas the opposite was the case prior to Shelby.

-Taken together, results from models 2a-2c allow me to reject the null hypothesis in hypothesis 2a that the estimate of the coefficient for the three-way interaction would not be significantly different from zero.
-However, these findings are unexpected.
-First, they do not align with expectations that Shelby would be associated with greater magnitudes of Black and non-Black minority population decreases when Section 5 places annex—instead, there are no statistically significant effects of annexation on racial composition in Section 5 places post-Shelby.
-Second, they do not align with hypothesis 2b that the associated consequences of annexation on racial composition would be more negative for Black than non-Black minority groups after invalidation—both are statistically insignificant in Section 5 cities after Shelby.
-These findings suggest that in the post-Shelby period, places have not reverted to using annexations to dilute minority populations.
-However, there is not enough evidence to conclude that this is because Section 5 of the VRA were no longer necessary at the time of its invalidation.
-Indeed, even when these annexations were theoretically not supposed to take place during when Section 5 was still in effect, evidence suggests that Section 5 was not effective at preventing their occurrence.
+Taken together, results from models 2a-2c allow me to reject the null hypothesis in hypothesis 2 that the estimate of the coefficient for the three-way interaction would not be significantly different from zero.
+However, these findings are contrary to expectations.
+First, they do not align with expectations that Shelby would result in greater magnitudes of Black and non-Black minority population decreases when Section 5 places annex—instead, there are no longer statistically significant effects of annexation on racial composition in Section 5 places post-Shelby.
+Second, they do not align with hypothesis 3 that the associated consequences of annexation on racial composition would be more negative for Black than non-Black minority groups after invalidation in Section 5 places—coefficients for Black and non-Black minority groups are statistically insignificant in Section 5 places after Shelby.
+Nevertheless, both Section.5 and non-Section 5 places showed evidence of Black exceptionalism.
+In Section 5 places, annexations reduced Black populations shares but not non-Black population shares pre-Shelby, whereas in non-Section 5 places, post-Shelby annexations became more favorable to non-Black minority residents but not towards Black residents.
+These findings suggest that in the post-Shelby period, places have not reverted to using annexations to dilute minority populations and may have even stopped this practice.
+However, there is not enough evidence to conclude that Section 5 of the VRA was no longer necessary at the time of its invalidation.
+Indeed, even when these annexations were theoretically not supposed to take place during when Section 5 was still in effect, Section 5 did not seem effective at preventing their occurrence.